-2010 2 )09 2 2008 Quanex Building Product's share of spin-off transaction costs S \$ - \$ 0.1 \$ 2.9 Stock-based compensation expense - modification impact - 22.8 Acceleration of executive incentives and other benefits - 0.8 Total transaction related expenses \$ - \$ 0.1 \$ 26.5
+2010 2 2009 2008 Quanex Building Product's share of spin-off transaction costs \$ - \$ 0.1 \$ 2.9 Stock-based compensation expense - modification impact 22.8 Acceleration of executive incentives and other benefits 0.8 Total transaction related expenses \$ - \$ 0.1 \$ 26.5

 Quanex Building Products Corporation's portion of spin-off transaction costs include investment banking fees paid upon consummation of the spin-off, legal fees and accounting related fees, amounting to \$2.9 million in 2008.
 The Company effectively treated the Separation as though it constituted a change in control for purposes of the Company's stock option plans, restricted stock plans, long-term incentive plans and non-employee director retirement plan.
-As a result, all unvested stock options, restricted shares and long-term incentives vested as set forth in the Separation related agreements prior to completion of the Separation.
+As a result, all unvested stock options, restricted shares and long-term incentives vested as set forth in the Separation related agreements prior to completion of the Separation on April 23, 2008.
+Additionally, all outstanding stock options were to be cash settled by Gerdau following the Separation.
 The amounts presented above are only the incremental amount of expense that was recognized as a result of the accelerated vesting of the various awards and ultimate cash settlement of the stock options.
 Also, the amounts presented above represent only the expense associated with active Quanex Building Products Corporation employees and directors as of the time of the Separation.
 The same such expense related to Vehicular Products and former vehicular and corporate employees and directors is included in discontinued operations.